Luis Arce

 Inaugurated in November 2020, Arce's presidency brought Bolivia back in line domestically and internationally with its positions under MAS leadership and away from the rightward shift of Jeanine Áñez's government.
 Domestically, Arce's first year in office saw success in combating the COVID-19 pandemic and stabilizing the economy during the pandemic's outbreak.
 His government spearheaded an international call for the pharmaceutical industry to waive its patents on vaccines and medications in order to provide greater access to them by low-income countries.
-The initial successes of Arce's government were eventually overshadowed by a socioeconomic crisis in Bolivia starting in 2023 upon a shortage of foreign currency reserves, decreased exports of natural gas, and high inflation – compounded by political tensions stemming from a power struggle between Arce and former president Morales for party influence and candidacy in the 2025 elections.
+The initial successes of Arce's government were eventually overshadowed by a socioeconomic crisis in Bolivia upon a shortage of foreign currency reserves beginning in 2023, exacerbated by decreased exports of natural gas and high inflation.

-In July 2024, an attempted coup against Arce took place in Plaza Murillo, with Morales accusing Arce of staging a self-coup due to declining popular support.
-Despite Morales' exit as party leader and Arce ultimately becoming the MAS nominee for re-election (with term-limits and legal challenges barring Morales' participation), unfavorable polling prompted Arce to renounce his bid for re-election in May and Eduardo del Castillo taking over the MAS ticket, with Arce citing an intention to not divide the leftist vote.
+Arce's presidency also saw him break with former president Morales, leading to a power struggle between both leaders for party influence and candidacy in the 2025 elections, leading to deadlock in the MAS-majority legislative assembly.
+In July 2024, an attempted coup against Arce took place in Plaza Murillo, with Morales accusing Arce of staging a self-coup due to declining popular support, followed by an assassination attempt against Morales in October 2024 that Morales claimed was orchestrated by the government, which Arce denied.
 Upon threats by Morales allies against family members of Supreme Electoral Court members and a bomb threat against the court, Arce's government has signaled intentions to prosecute Morales on charges of terrorism.

-Eduardo del Castillo would go on to lose the first round of the election with only 3% of the vote, and Rodrigo Paz Pereira, would ultimately win the second round, with Arce pledging an orderly presidential transition, affirming his legacy would be "preserving Bolivian democracy".
-He stepped down as President on November 8, 2025; being then succeeded by Rodrigo Paz Pereira.
+Despite Morales stepping down as party leader of the MAS and Arce ultimately becoming the MAS nominee for re-election (with term-limits and legal challenges barring Morales' participation), unfavorable polling prompted Arce to renounce his bid for re-election in May and Eduardo del Castillo taking over the MAS ticket.
+Upon its fragmentation, the MAS would go on to have its worst electoral performance in history with del Castillo receiving only 3% of the vote, losing all seats in the Senate, and going from seventy-five to two seats in the Chamber of Deputies.
+Arce was succeeded by Rodrigo Paz in November 2025 and was expelled by the MAS upon leaving office.